Skip to main content

 Red light therapy and infrared saunas both use light in the infrared range, but they work very differently.
 An infrared sauna heats your body, which raises your core temperature and produces sweat, similar to a regular sauna.
 A red light therapy panel delivers specific wavelengths at higher intensity to drive a direct effect inside the mitochondria, with little heating.
 Use saunas for cardiovascular and detox-style benefits.
 Use red light for cellular energy and tissue repair.

-Some studies suggest red light therapy can ease pain in fibromyalgia (a chronic condition with widespread muscle pain and fatigue), likely through its anti-inflammatory effect on muscle tissue.
-Results are modest, not dramatic.
+Red light therapy may ease pain in fibromyalgia (a chronic condition with widespread muscle pain and fatigue), likely through its anti-inflammatory effect on muscle tissue.
+Results are modest rather than dramatic.
 We treat it as one piece of a broader plan that includes sleep work, stress care, and gentle movement.

 Both timing options have data, but the science slightly favors using red light therapy before a workout.
 Pre-workout exposure (10 to 20 minutes) appears to lower muscle fatigue and improve performance.
 Post-workout exposure may speed up recovery and reduce soreness.
 If you only do it once, pick the time that fits your schedule.
 Consistency matters more than perfect timing.